rbt-lang/rbt-proto/doc/introduction.rst

    A combinatorial DSL must define:

+   * *interface* for domain objects.
    * *primitives* or atomic combinators.
    * *composites* constructed from other combinators.

-   **Combinators are composable.**

-   Combinators with compatible interfaces could be composed in a variety of ways to form a composite processing pipeline.

-   **Combinators are extensible.**

-   A combinatorial DSL could be adapted to new domains by extending it with domain-specific combinators.
+   Well-known examples:

+   * Parser combinators (building parsers out of smaller parsers).
+   * Reactive graphics (constructing objects and behavior compositionally).

+   We will apply this technique to *querying a database*.

-.. slide:: Example: Parsing Combinators
+.. slide:: Example: Parser Combinators
    :level: 3

    Building parsers out of smaller parsers.

-   A parser finds all prefixes matching some pattern, returns all suffixes:
+   Interface (finds all prefixes matching some pattern, returns their suffixes):

    .. math::